Notice: State College Area School District Real Estate Tax Bills will be mailed July 1, 2017

 If I have a homestead and/or farmstead but have not applied for an exclusion, how do I apply?
 Applications are available at the Centre County Assessment Office during normal working hours.
 Anyone interested in completing an application can contact the office and request an application or visit Centre County’s website to print an application.
 The assessment office is located at:

-Telephone: (814) 355-6721
+Telephone: (814) 355-6721 Website: www.centrecountypa.gov

 Do I have any responsibilities under the homestead and/or farmstead exclusion?
-Once you have received official notification that your application has been approved, you must notify the Assessment Office if the use of your property changes to an unqualified property.
+Once you have received official notification that your application has been approved, you must notify the Assessment Office if the use of your property becomes unqualified.
 For example, if you rent your home, rent a portion of your home, or elect to use an area of the dwelling for commercial purposes, your approved exclusion may be lost or pro-rated for partial use of the dwelling.
 Any change of use must be reported to the Centre County Assessment Office within 45 days.
 Also, remember that a change in ownership requires the new owners to complete and submit an application to the Assessment Office in order to have the primary residence approved for a homestead/farmstead exclusion.
 The homestead/farmstead exclusion does not automatically transfer if a property is sold.
 New owners should contact the Assessment Office after their closing to begin their application process.

 How is the homestead/farmstead exclusion calculated?
 The amount of the homestead/farmstead exclusion is calculated by dividing the total gaming funds received by the number of approved homesteads/farmsteads certified by the Centre County Board of Assessment.
 The amount of the exclusion has the potential of varying each year based upon the amount of gaming funds provided to the district and the number of approved homesteads/farmsteads located in the district.

 Can I make payments on my county, township, and school district bills?
 At this time, the only taxing body that has authorized installment payments for its regular annual tax notice is the State College Area School District.
 Installment payment plans will not be authorized for supplemental bills that are periodically issued by the Centre County Tax Assessment Office.